-1. Type of study: Comparative clinical endpoint BE study

-Design: This study could be either of crossover or parallel-group design, taking into consideration the patient population and the current standard-of-care treatment for chronic obstructive pulmonary disease (COPD), and should include appropriate justification for the design chosen.
-The study should be randomized, single-dose, and placebo-controlled, at minimum consisting of a 2-week run-in period (to allow for washout of anticholinergic agents, as well as chronic long-acting beta-agonists) followed by a one-day treatment period of the placebo, T, or R product.
+- 3. Type of study: Comparative clinical PD BE study - Design: This study could be either of crossover or parallel-group design, taking into consideration the patient population and the current standard-of-care treatment for chronic obstructive pulmonary disease (COPD), and should include appropriate justification for the design chosen.
+The study should be randomized, single-dose, blinded (where possible) and placebo-controlled, at minimum consisting of a 2-week run-in period (to allow for washout of anticholinergic agents, as well as chronic long-acting beta-agonists and chronic inhaled corticosteroids) followed by a one-day treatment period of the placebo, T, or R product.